ENS.2019.2 | 19′

 Concerto for Double Orchestra

-If a Concerto for Orchestra features the sections of the orchestra as soloists, what is a Concerto for Double Orchestra?
+If a Concerto for Orchestra features the sections of the orchestra as groups of soloists, what is a Concerto for Double Orchestra?

-I wanted to write an orchestral work filled with hockets and double hockets, where musical material bounced around from one group of instruments to another, and two antecedents came to mind: Simon Bainbridge’s Fantasia for Double Orchestra and Kevin Volans’s Concerto for Double Orchestra.
-In the first, material appears independently in each ensemble before being developed across a narrative joining the two halves together, while the second is a singular masterpiece, one gruff chord passed between the ensembles for twenty minutes and almost nothing else, hypnotic and ruggedly gorgeous.
+I wanted to write an orchestral work filled with hockets and double hockets, musical material leaping from one group of instruments to another in a variety of ways—gently, violently, in solemn ritual alternation.
+Two antecedents came to mind: Simon Bainbridge’s Fantasia for Double Orchestra and Kevin Volans’s Concerto for Double Orchestra.
+In the first, material appears independently in each ensemble before being developed across the orchestra in its entirety.
+By contrast, Volans’s singular masterpiece passes one gruff chord between two halves of an orchestra for twenty minutes to the exclusion of almost anything else, creating a hypnotic and ruggedly gorgeous effect.

 My piece brings both approaches together.
-Simple ideas permute and rotate between the ensembles, so that from a distance the Concerto takes not the form of a sonata or symphony but a clock or automaton, gears turning within gears.
+Simple ideas permute and rotate between the ensembles, so that from a distance the Concerto takes less the form of a sonata or symphony than a clock or automaton, gears turning within gears (though it also resembles a symphony).
 Very simple gestures and flashes of melody move from one half of the orchestra to another, trading ideas back and forth as they slowly develop, or don’t.
-Huge chords blast across the ensembles, breaking loose musical fragments and textures, falling apart and reassembling themselves, chords like columns supporting vast spans of stone, all ready to come toppling down at any moment.